 In March 2019, the Company announced an option agreement with South32 whereby South32 has the option to earn a 70% interest in the Shorty Creek Property by committing \$30 million.
-The 2019 program of \$2 million was funded by South32 and the 2020 program will also be funded by South32 and consists of a guaranteed minimum \$2 million exploration program.
+The 2019 program of \$2 million was funded by South32 and the 2020 program will also be funded by South32.
+In February 2020 the Company received notice that South32 intended to proceed to the Year 2 of the option and full details of the program would be forthcoming over the next several months.
+The Company and South32 are continuing discussion with regard to the scope of the 2020 program amid the COVID-19 pandemic.